The component structure of dense random subgraphs of the hypercube: Introduction

 \floatstyle{plain} \restylefloat{figure}

 \floatstyle{boxed} \restylefloat{figure}

-We say that connected subgraphs $H_1$ of $Q^{d_1}$ and $H_2$ of $Q^{d_2}$ are \emph{ambient-isomorphic} if they have the same canonical copy.
-Of course, if $H_1$ and $H_2$ are ambient-isomorphic then they are isomorphic, but this definition is stronger in that it requires the copies to `sit in the cube' in the same way.
+We say that connected subgraphs $H_1$ of $Q^{d_1}$ and $H_2$ of $Q^{d_2}$ are \emph{ambient isomorphic} if they have the same canonical copy.
+Of course, if $H_1$ and $H_2$ are ambient isomorphic then they are isomorphic, but this definition is stronger in that it requires the copies to `sit in the cube' in the same way.
 For example, let $O$ denote the zero $d$-vector and let $e_k$ denote the $k$th unit $d$-vector: if $i<j$ then the three vertex path $O,e_i,e_i+e_j$ in $Q^d$ has canonical copy the path $(0,0),(1,0),(1,1)$ in $Q^2$ as in Figure \ref{3fig:Hcopy}, and so the original path in $Q^d$ is not ambient isomorphic to the path $O,e_j,e_i+e_j$ which has canonical copy the path $(0,0),(0,1),(1,1)$.
-Observe that if $s=\s(H)$ then there is a unique subgraph of $Q^s$ ambient-isomorphic to $H$ (namely the canonical copy of $H$).
+There are four ambient isomorphism classes of three-vertex paths.
+Observe that if $s=\s(H)$ then there is a unique subgraph of $Q^s$ ambient isomorphic to $H$ (namely the canonical copy of $H$).

 Our fifth theorem concerns numbers of components ambient isomorphic to given connected cube subgraphs $H_i$.
+Note that any two subcubes of $Q^d$ with the same dimension are ambient isomorphic.
+Weber~\cite{Weber1987} considered Poisson convergence of the number of subcube components of $Q^d_p$ of a given dimension, for a range of values of $p$ which could depend on $d$.
+Here we keep $p$ fixed, but we consider all kinds of components.
 Recall that $(d)_k$ means $d(d-1) \cdots(d-k+1)$.